aomran/holly/README.md

 #### Valid Operations:
 * plus
 * minus
-* multiplied by
+* multiplied by or times
-* divided by
+* divided by or over

 ## Text to Speech
 Holly is enabled by default to respond with sound.
-I used the Text-to-speech (TTS) API provided free by http://www.voicerss.org/
+I used the Text-to-speech (TTS) API provided free by http://www.voicerss.org/.
 The sound can be turned off with a checkbox.